leostratus/scotlandjs-2014/README.md

 The imposters in our field go by many names, the most common one being: DESIGNERS

-[and each of these terms should be on it's own 'callout' style slide as Angelina walks through them]
+[and each of these terms should be on its own 'callout' style slide as Angelina walks through them]

-Sometimes, in attempt to impart their relevance, they may also refer to themselves as DESIGNER-DEVELOPERS, DESIGN-GINEERS, DEV-SIGNERS, or [would like a most ridiculous, never heard of term that gets a laugh here as the final one, drawing a blank right now]
+Sometimes, in attempts to impart their relevance, they may also refer to themselves as DESIGNER-DEVELOPERS, DESIGN-GINEERS, DEV-SIGNERS, or [would like a most ridiculous, never heard of term that gets a laugh here as the final one, drawing a blank right now]

 Obviously, the sole purpose of writing software is to trick some VC into giving you money so that you can make something that's kinda okay and then get bought out by a larger company who for some reason or another feel mildly threatened by your tiny but present market position, netting everyone who did very little a lot of money.